Advertisement

 You may also consider taking nonsteroidal anti-inflammatory drugs (NSAIDs) for pain and inflammation.

-“To get the best effect, apply over-the-counter medicines right after doing a sitz bath,” says Dr. Lipman.
+“To get the best effect, apply over-the-counter medicines right after doing a sitz bath,” recommends Dr. Lipman.
 “If the symptoms are getting worse, or not getting better in a few days, you should see your doctor.”

 Additionally, some people say the antiseptic and anti-inflammatory properties of tea tree oil may reduce swelling and itching caused by hemorrhoids.
 Some early research found that a gel made with tea tree oil decreased symptoms, but studies are lacking.
-Dr. Lipman recommends not trying this remedy as it isn’t well studied.
+Dr. Lipman recommends not trying this remedy, as it isn’t well studied.

 Advertisement